Deluge

 Firewall

 Deluge requires at least one port open for TCP and UDP to allow incoming connections for seeding.
-If deluge complaining that it cannot open a port for incoming connections, users must open port(s) to be used.
+If deluge complains that it cannot open a port for incoming connections, users must open port(s) to be used.
 In this example, ports 56881 through 56889 are opened for TCP and UDP:

 # iptables -A INPUT -p tcp --dport 56881:56889 -j ACCEPT